 It’s been three months since I took my last dose of Zoloft.

 Zoloft, for me, wasn’t a cure but rather a tool that allowed me to identify the problem, and come to a solution with an organized, calm, and balanced mind.
 It showed me that I’m a capable, natural, loving mother when I get sleep, and highlighted how important self-care is.

 Coming off was way harder than I thought it would be, and took a lot of time and planning, but ultimately going on Zoloft was completely worth it because of what I learned during our courtship.

 There are days when I wish Zoloft and me were still a thing, but I also appreciate what my body has done since coming off.
 It’s not easy, but it never really is.
 Parenting is filled with great moments and shit moments, and everything in between.
-Zoloft helped me see that, and now it feels damn good to still be able to see it on my own.
+Zoloft helped me recognize that, and now it feels damn good to still be able to see it on my own.